bangkorkor/solaqua-annotated/README.md

 Annotated dataset for object detection and multi-object tracking (MOT) of fish and net structures in aquaculture net pens.
 Contains synchronized vision (monocular camera) and sonar (Ping 360) data collected from an ROV at a commercial salmon farm on 20 August 2024.

+Raw data provided by [SINTEF Ocean](https://data.sintef.no/feature/fe-a8f86232-5107-495e-a3dd-a86460eebef6).
 Part of a master's thesis — full experiment code at [bangkorkor/aquaculture-perception](https://github.com/bangkorkor/aquaculture-perception).

 ---